michaelkamprath/eater-sap-1-improvements/expanded-control-logic/README.md

 ### Microcode

 A [python program has been written](microcode) to generate a binary file containing a it image that should be burned onto the EEPROM using a EEPROM programmer.
 Note that this approach is not compatible with the EEPROM programmer created by Ben Eater in his original video series to create the SAP-1.
+A EEPROM burner, such as the TL-866, must be used.